Westtown School

-Westtown School is a Quaker, coeducational, college preparatory day and boarding school for students in pre-kindergarten through twelfth grade, located in West Chester, Pennsylvania, United States, 20 miles west of Philadelphia.
-Founded in 1799 by the Religious Society of Friends.
+Westtown School is a Quaker, coeducational, college preparatory day and boarding school located in West Chester, Pennsylvania, outside of Philadelphia.
+Founded in 1799 by the Religious Society of Friends, Westtown enrolls 687 students in pre-kindergarten through twelfth grade.

 Westtown is a Quaker school affiliated with the Friends General Conference branch of the Religious Society of Friends.
 The school requires all students to attend Meeting for Worship together with adults in the community who voluntarily attend.
 Westtown uses the traditional Quaker practice of coming to unity in making some high-level decisions.

-Westtown has been coeducational since its 1799 founding.
+Westtown has been coeducational since its founding in 1799.
 Westtown students come from 16 states and 13 countries.

 History

 Westtown School opened on May 6, 1799.
 Philadelphia Quakers founded the school after raising money to build a boarding school and purchasing land a full day's carriage ride from Philadelphia—where they could provide a "guarded education in a healthy environment" away from the secular influences of the city.
 For many years, Westtown was nearly self-sufficient, with the campus providing raw materials used in the construction of its buildings and food for the people who lived and worked at the school.
-Westtown is the oldest continuously operating co-educational boarding school in the United States.
+Westtown is the oldest continuously operating coeducational boarding school in the United States.

 Boys and girls had separate classes until about 1870.
 Boys learned useful skills such as woodshop, surveying, and bookkeeping, and girls had classes like sewing.
 However, Westtown eventually recognized that students of both genders should know basic academic subjects such as reading, penmanship, grammar, mathematics, geography, and science.

 The 1880s brought physical changes to Westtown.
 The main building was replaced with a structure designed by architect Addison Hutton, completed in 1888, and still in use today.
 During the 20th century, the student body and curriculum became more diverse.
-For example, the school added visual and performing arts, and non-Quakers, African-American, and international students were eventually admitted.
+For example, the school added visual and performing arts, and eventually admitted non-Quaker, African-American, and international students.

 Westtown's Esther Duke Archives is a facility dedicated to collecting and maintaining materials relating to the people and history of the school.

 Student Life

-Westtown School boasts a wide variety of clubs and organizations, both faculty and student run.
-Many of these clubs are geared towards creating change, such as SASH (Students Advocating for Student Health), JSU (Jewish Student Union), BSU (Black Student Union), ISO (International Student Organization), Green Coalition, Politics Club, Hearts for Hearts (H4H), and Rainbow Alliance along with numerous other clubs with a more recreational or hobby like focus.
-Some notable popular clubs include flag football, chess, ski, Dungeons and Dragons, E-Sports, and Model UN.
+Westtown School has a variety of clubs and organizations run by both faculty and students, including SASH (Students Advocating for Student Health), JSU (Jewish Student Union), BSU (Black Student Union), ISO (International Student Organization), Green Coalition, Politics Club, Hearts for Hearts (H4H), and Rainbow Alliance.
+Other popular clubs include flag football, chess, ski, Dungeons and Dragons, E-Sports, and Model UN.

 Students also partake in weekend trips to nearby places like Philadelphia, King of Prussia Mall, and West Chester.